chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales comment section](static/images/kitchen-tales-leave-comment.webp)

-- When a user is logged in, a text field will be displayed for the user to post a comment below each recipe on a recipe detail page.
+- When a user is logged in, a text field will be displayed for the user to post a comment.

 *[As a developer, I can add a favicon so that the site looks more distinguishable](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/41)*